Transitioning to an eVisa for UK BRP Holders

 Under the Home Office’s current implementation plan, there is no scheduled transition period allowing individuals to present expired BRPs to carriers, ensuring safe travel back to the UK for those abroad.
 No contingency plan exists to provide offline proof of status.
 If a physical immigration document is required for an unexpected reason, such as a malfunction in the View and Prove system that fails to display correct personal or immigration status, the severe consequences of such a sudden change will be exacerbated.

-Migrants who are expected to be most impacted and vulnerable when the abrupt change occurs on January 1, 2025, include those with disabilities, learning difficulties, language barriers, age-related challenges, limited access to technology, children and young people in care, and those who have experienced abuse or other crimes.
+Those who are expected to be most impacted and vulnerable when the abrupt change occurs on 1 January 2025, include those with disabilities, learning difficulties, language barriers, age-related challenges, limited access to technology, children and young people in care, and those who have experienced abuse or other crimes.
 These groups are less likely to have access to smartphones or the internet, which are essential for the eVisa system, making them more susceptible to the UK’s “hostile environment” policies.
 There has been inadequate engagement with these vulnerable groups.

 ILPA recommendations